 For generations of moviegoers, Christopher Lee (1922-2015) was the embodiment of cinematic evil.
-From his early days as Hammer Films’ resident Count Dracula to more recent roles like the evil wizard Saruman from The Lord of the Rings and Hobbit trilogies – by way of the Star Wars prequels’ Count Dooku, The Wicker Man’s Lord Summerisle and James Bond’s triple-nippled nemesis, Scaramanga, from The Man with the Golden Gun – Lee’s imposing 6’5” frame, piercing eyes and mesmerising voice made him one of cinema’s most enduring and iconic screen villains.
+From his early days as No products found. to more recent roles like the evil wizard Saruman from No products found. and No products found. trilogies – by way of No products found.
+Count Dooku, No products found.
+Lord Summerisle and James Bond’s triple-nippled nemesis, Scaramanga, from No products found. – Lee’s imposing 6’5” frame, piercing eyes and mesmerising voice made him one of cinema’s most enduring and iconic screen villains.

 And, during a remarkable career that spanned 57 years and more than 200 movies, he even found time to accidentally position himself at centre of the Hollywood universe.